ymadoff/ryba/solr/cloud_docker/index.coffee.md

 Solr powers the search and navigation features of many of the world's largest internet sites'.
 Solr can be found [here](http://wwwftp.ciril.fr/pub/apache/lucene/solr/standalone/) This module enables adminstrator to manage severale solrcloud_docker instances running in docker containers.
+For now it writes docker-compose.yml file, download resource files, create layout direcoties but does not start the clusters.

     module.exports = ->
       'configure': [